-It's not uncommon to see products in retail spaces that have multiple custom labels on the product's packaging.
+It's not uncommon to see products in retail spaces that have multiple product labels on the product's packaging.
 Now, we're not talking about products that have different flavors, scents, etc. What we mean by 'multiple labels' is a product that has two or more labels on a single package.
 Having more than one label on a product can sometimes add value to and enhance the overall presentation of the product.
 Often times, however, designing and printing multiple product labels for a single package is unnecessary - and can increase the cost significantly.
-Before you decide on which approach to use for your product packaging, there are a few important things to consider.
+Before you decide on which approach to use for your printing your packaging labels, there are a few important things to consider.

 Does an Additional Label Add Value to the Product?

 Maximizing the value of a product or service is a significant goal of any competitive business.
 The same is true for product labels.
 There is a point where the value of a product label becomes less significant than the overall cost.
 For example, designing a front and back label for a container that are both the same size and shape can save you money, i.e. if you have a front label that is 3" x 4" and a back label that is also 3" x 4", then we can print both labels in the same run without having to print two separate labels with a different size or shape.
 A single combined print run is always going to be cheaper than two separate runs.

 Product Packaging Directly Affects Your Labeling Options

 The shape of a product's packaging can affect labeling options more than one might realize.
 For example, a jar of peanut butter that has an even surface is more conducive to accepting a single label that can wrap around the entire circumference of the package versus a trigger-pack used for a household cleaner.
 Attempting to design a single self-adhering label that wraps around a bottle with an unusual shape can be impractical, if not impossible.